Agile-Organization/Recommendations/README.md

               "status" : <bool: status>
         }
         The old recommendation will be replaced with data sent in the request body if any old recommendation exists.
-        If no old recommendation exists returns a HTTP_404_NOT_FOUND
+        If everything works out well returns HTTP_200_OK status If no old recommendation exists returns a HTTP_404_NOT_FOUND DELETE /recommendations/<int:id>/related-product/<int:rel_id>
+      - Deletes a Recommendation
+        This endpoint will delete a recommendation based the product id and related product id provided in the route
+        Returns: HTTP_204_NO_CONTENT

 ```
 ## Database Schema